 Chris is an emergency physician and trauma team leader at St. Michael’s Hospital in Toronto.
 His is interested in how teams work, or fail to work, during crisis events.
-To that end, he has studied all sorts of peculiar stuff, from mental practice to stress inoculation training, in an effort to help make teams safer and more effective.
-Chris is an avid speaker and lecturer, staunch #FOAMed supporter, occasional runner, semi-retired pianist, proud husband and father of three lunatic boys.
-He is thrilled — and frankly a bit surprised — to be speaking again at SMACC.
+To that end, he has studied all sorts of peculiar stuff, from mental practice to stress inoculation training to resuscitation ergonomics, in an effort to help make teams safer and more effective.
+Chris is an avid speaker and lecturer, staunch #FOAMed supporter, occasional runner, semi-retired pianist, and proud father of three lunatic boys.
+He is thrilled completely and truly to be speaking again at SMACC.